-So what type of life insurance should you get?
+What kind of life insurance should you get?

 In Canada, there are three types to choose from: term, permanent and universal.
 Here’s a quick overview of each:

-- Term.
+- Term life insurance.
 A low-cost, temporary option when money is tight and your financial obligations (such as a mortgage or young children) are heavy.
 You buy the policy for a certain term, such as the length of your mortgage.
 If you choose, you can arrange to have it automatically renew at the end of the term.
 Once you decide on the amount of insurance you need, it does not change.
 However, your premium will increase every five, 10 or 20 years, as you get older.
 This policy accumulates no cash value.

-- Permanent.
+- Permanent life insurance.
 This type of policy covers you for life and is generally a more cost-effective financial choice in the long run than term insurance.
 It does not need to be renewed the way a term policy does.
 Like term, once you’ve chosen the insurance amount, it does not change.
 However, permanent life insurance premiums are higher than term insurance when you’re younger, but lower when you get older.
 Permanent life insurance policies usually accumulate a cash value, which can be paid out to you if you cancel the policy.

 Another type of coverage is mortgage protection insurance, which combines term life insurance and critical illness insurance to protect your family from the financial impact of your death or serious illness.

 When I first began to think of life insurance, I was already overwhelmed with all the details involved in dealing with a new house and mortgage.
 It can be a lot to take in.
 I recommend learning more about the three different types of insurance and then discussing your options with an insurance advisor.
 Use this calculator to estimate your life insurance coverage requirements.